 Payment Assistance Programs

 Everyone needs a little help sometimes.
-We have several programs to help lower-income families and customers needing special assistance meet their energy needs.
+We have a variety of programs to help income-eligible families and customers with their energy bills, save energy, and access additional assistance.

 Discount Rates on Electric

-Low-income customers may be eligible for a discounted rate on electric service.
-To be eligible, you must be a National Grid customer and already enrolled in the benefit programs listed in the application form below, or enrolled in the Home Energy Assistance Plan (HEAP).
+Income-eligible customers may qualify for a discounted rate on electric service.
+To be eligible, you must be a National Grid customer and already enrolled in an eligible benefit program or the Low Income Home Energy Assistance Program (LIHEAP).
 To see if you are eligible and apply, fill out the Electric Discount Rate Application.

 Protection for Eligible Customers

 If cannot pay your bills due to financial hardship, your utility service will NOT be shut off for nonpayment if:

 - You have an infant under the age of one year